Siege of Svetigrad: Surrender of the fortress

 While campaigning against Venetian forces, Skanderbeg managed to inflict a serious defeat on 23 July 1448, seriously weakening Venetian power in Albania.
 The siege of Svetigrad continued, however, and Marin Barleti writes that the Ottomans bribed a soldier to throw a dead dog into the well of the fortress, forcing the garrison to refuse to drink out of it.
 It is more likely, however, that the Ottomans had cut off the water supply and induced the garrison to surrender.
 Given the circumstance, Perlati promised a surrender if the garrison were allowed a safe passage through the Ottoman lines.
 Prince Mehmed suggested that the garrison should be promised safe passage and then massacred, but Murad rejected his son's proposal, in fear that the rebellion would only be intensified through such an act; he decided to instead return the garrisoning force to Skanderbeg.
 On 31 July 1448 the garrison of Svetigrad surrendered.

 Aftermath

-Once the fortress had been captured, Murad placed his own garrison of Janissaries and ordered his men to repair the walls.
 Perlati and his soldiers came to Skanderbeg, begging for mercy.
 Skanderbeg pardoned his soldiers for the surrender and even thanked them for holding out for as long as they did.
 Skanderbeg continued to shadow the Ottoman army as it headed back home in the hopes of dealing some serious damage, but his forces were not strong enough to risk provoking them.
 In October of the same year, Murad managed to inflict a serious a defeat on John Hunyadi's forces in Kosovo.
 Skanderbeg had planned to join Hunyadi's offensive with 20,000 men, but he was not able to get there in time due to Đurađ Branković blocking the roads to Kosovo.